YangLabHKUST/MCube/README.md

 ## Introduction

-The R package `MCube` implements the methods in the **MMM** paper.
-**MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for statistical identification of cell-type-specific spatially variable genes in spatial transcriptomic (ST) studies.
+The R package `MCube` implements the methods in the [MMM paper](https://doi.org/10.1073/pnas.2503952122). **MMM**, standing for the **Mixture of Mixed Models**, is a unified framework for statistical identification of cell-type-specific spatially variable genes (SVGs) in spatial transcriptomic (ST) studies.

+MMM’s effectiveness comes from our innovations in model and algorithm
+design:

-Beginning with the raw count data, **MMM** uses a **log-mixture structure** to account for cell type composition while simultaneously correcting for the spot and platform effects between ST and single‐cell RNA sequencing (scRNA-seq) data.
-The **mixed-effects model** decomposes the cell-type-specific gene expression in ST data into three components: the average gene expression of the same cell type obtained from scRNA-seq data, spatial variations, and non-spatial variations.
-The statistical significance of spatial variations is then examined using a powerful **non-parametric test** capable of detecting diverse spatial patterns.
+- Beginning with the raw count data, MMM uses a **log-mixture structure** to account for cell type composition while simultaneously correcting for the spot and platform effects between ST and single‐cell RNA sequencing (scRNA-seq) data.
+- The **mixed-effects model** decomposes the cell-type-specific gene expression in ST data into three components: the average gene expression of the same cell type obtained from scRNA-seq data, spatial variations, and non-spatial variations.
+- The statistical significance of spatial variations is then examined using a powerful **non-parametric test** capable of detecting diverse spatial patterns.

 <figure>